mantas6/fzf-php/README.md

 );
 ```

-- Arguments `delimiter` (or `d`), `with-nth` are not supported, and will be overridden if specified
+- Arguments `delimiter` (or `d`), `with-nth` are used internally, and will be overridden if specified
 - Arguments that transform output may not be supported
-- Preview and reload is not supported
+- Preview and reload are not currently supported

 ### Reusable object approach

-If `options` are not provided, the object is returned:
+If `options` are not provided, the object is returned.

 ```php
 <?php